mzsellem-GA/concentration-memory-game/README.md

 ## Pseudocode (example structure from connect four)
-- Pseudocode outlines the app's logic using plain language.
-It provides a road map to writing the code itself.

-- create a header with the name of the game
-- create an h2 for (later) rendering of a "Sorry!
-You ran out of time!" or "Congratulations, you won!" message
-- make the background a pine wood table
-- create a 4x4 grid board with each box having an outline (illusion of square "slot")
-    - assign each box:
-        - two class names: "cell" and whatever "flag name" is going there (ie. French)
-- create a start button, a timer (for 1 minute) and a title for the timer (visually above it)
-    - start button refreshes game
-    - timer resets with start button click
-- make it default that each flag is hidden until clicked
-- when a box is clicked, make the flag visible
-- when a consecutive box is clicked, ensure that only two flags will be compared at a single time
-    - compare the two flags:
-        - if match, keep BOTH cards visible
-        - if no match, hide BOTH cards after a 2 second timer delay
-- if all flags are matched, all flags are visible, AND the timer is under 1 minute, display: "Congratulations, you won!"
-    - else, display: "Sorry!
-You ran out of time!

 1 Define required constants
     - two arrays:
         - flagArray1 with the following property:
             - flag (key) and image of the flag (value)
-        - flagArray2 as a copy of flagArray1 to match against

-2 Define required variables used to track the state of the game
+        - flagArray2 as a copy of flagArray1 to match against 2 Define required variables used to track the state of the game
-    - use a board to represent the boxes to choose from
     - let timer
     - let isSolved
     - the following properties on BOTH arrays: